 Okra Blight Information

 So, what causes okra blossom blight?
 The disease organism is known as Choanephora cucurbitarum.
 This fungus thrives when warmth and moisture are available.
-Though it is present throughout most of the world, it is most prevalent, and most troublesome, in warm and humid regions, such as the Carolinas, Mississippi, Louisiana, Florida, and other parts of the American South.
+Though it is present throughout most of the world, it is most prevalent, and most troublesome, in warm and humid regions, such as

 The same fungus affects other vegetable plants, including eggplant, green beans, watermelons, and summer squash, and is common on these plants in the same geographic regions.